mmagna/mmagna/README.md

 ## 👨‍💻 About Me

 I'm Moisés, a passionate Full Stack Developer from Chile with a knack for creating innovative web solutions.
-Currently enhancing Risk and Fraud systems at Banco de Chile.
+I have extensive experience in e-commerce platforms, custom business systems, and financial technology.
+Currently working at Banco de Chile, developing enterprise-level applications.

 ### 🎯 Current Focus
 - Developing robust full-stack applications